Two days for undergraduates to experience the thrill of teaching. Supercharge your CV and get a head start in selection for our Training Programme.

 - Your degree or A-Levels meet our Training Programme curriculum requirements.

 - Be currently studying an undergraduate degree, and either be in your first or second year of study or in your penultimate year of study.
-If you're studying a STEM degree subject and in your penultimate year of study then you are not eligible for the Taster experience, instead we recommend you apply for our STEM Internship.

 - If you are in your first year of study, to be eligible we look for 120 UCAS points (new tariff) or 300 UCAS points (old tariff).
 However, if you have 96 UCAS points (new tariff) or 240 UCAS points (old tariff) we’ll accept your application form but expect your answers to be exceptionally strong.